ObserveRTC/schemas/npm-lib/README.md

 --- | ---
-type (**Mandatory**) | The type of the report payload (**Mandatory**) | The payload of contans the actual report
+type (**Mandatory**) | The type of the report payload (**Mandatory**) | The payload of contans the actual report schemaVersion | The version of the schema the payload holds

 ## SfuEventReport